oracle-livelabs/oci/oci-apm-springboot/05-configure-apm-agent/configure-apm-agent.md

 ## **Task 5**: Deploy the Java Agent

-Next step is to deploy the Java Agent.
-First update the **wstore.yaml** file by adding the java runtime argument that points to the APM Agent jar file bootstrap location, then apply to the Kubernetes pods.
+The next step is to deploy the Java Agent.
+First, update the **wstore.yaml** file by adding the java runtime argument that points to the APM Agent jar file bootstrap location, then apply to the Kubernetes pods.
 Notice that the service names, **wstore-front** and **wstore-back**, that are used to display in the APM Trace Explorer, are also added to the command for the statefulsets.

 1. Use any editor to open the wstore.yaml file.